-As the weather warms up, it brings increased yard, landscaping, and building projects.
-As you may be starting such projects, Draper City requests that you contain these projects to your own property and be watchful to not encroach on adjoining properties.
+As the weather warms up it brings increased yard, landscaping, and building projects.
+As you may start such projects, Draper City requests that you contain these projects to your own property and be watchful to not encroach on adjoining properties.

 Draper City is fortunate to have many parks, trails, and open spaces.
-This also means that there are many residents whose property borders or abuts city-owned property, where encroachment can happen unknowingly or inadvertently.
+This also means there are many residents whose property borders or abuts city-owned property, where encroachment can happen unknowingly or inadvertently.
 Encroachment is using city-owned property in a manner that’s your own — as in landscaping, installing fencing or other structures, or making other improvements to the property.
-Or it can include using city property for discarding the stuff you don’t want on your own property — like yard waste, garbage, or other debris.
+Or it can include using city property for discarding what you don’t want on your own property, including yard waste, garbage, or other debris.